 The ferry runs atmospheric late-night trips to the broch — weather permitting — setting off in the “simmerdim” twilight around 11 p.m.
 Hearing the eerie bird calls is an experience not to be missed.

-I left Shetland invigorated by the atmosphere which had the effect of making me feel that the rest of the world was far away and somewhat unnecessary.
+I left Shetland invigorated by the atmosphere and a world that had the effect of making me feel that the globe was far away and somewhat unnecessary.
 One thing is certain, in Shetland, you’ll never be at a loose end.
 Unless you want to be, of course.